Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-07-14

 6.6 done — compliance capstone.
 Ran the Config detect-and-remediate loop (flagged an unencrypted bucket, auto-fixed it via an SSM document under a remediation role), confirmed Security Hub runs its standards on Config rules and depends on it, and nailed the two exam splits: Config (fix resources) vs Security Hub (score posture on top), and Audit Manager (your evidence, customer side) vs Artifact (AWS's reports, provider side), with the Well-Architected Tool reviewing design not live resources.

+### 2026-07-14

+6.7 done — tagging strategy.
+Nailed the headline split (a tag policy governs shape, value and case, but never presence, so requiring a tag at creation is an SCP with a Null condition on aws:RequestTag), drilled the four condition keys (RequestTag vs ResourceTag the most-confused), built ABAC with aws:ResourceTag = aws:PrincipalTag and protected the auth tag via aws:TagKeys, and used cost allocation tags and Resource Groups for cost and one-query incident response, with tags being metadata that's only a control when a policy reads it.